dukelec/cdfoc/Readme.md

 The complete command containing the CRC is (host address defaults to `0`, motor address defaults to `0xfe`, 3rd byte is data length, last two bytes are CRC):

 ```
-00 fe 05  05 20  40 02  05  58 e6
+00 fe 06  40 05  20  40 02  05  eb 8f
 ```

 The complete response package is:
 ```
-fe 00 01  40  crc_l crc_h
+fe 00 03  05 40  00  crc_l crc_h
 ```

-Where `0x40` means no error, for more information please refer to the description of CDSTEP and CDNET.
+Where `0x00` means no error, for more information please refer to the description of CDSTEP and CDNET.

 ### Quick Exchange Commands